rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 }
 {{< /highlight >}}

-When you start your app, you might see `PropTypes` definition errors.
-You might want to fix them.
+When you start your app, you might see: `Definition for rule 'prop-types' was not found`.
+You might want to fix them by defining `PropTypes` for your React components.

-Additionally you can use {{% a_blank "presets" "https://github.com/yannickcr/eslint-plugin-react#user-content-recommended-configuration" %}} which will give you a rule set of recommended React rules.
-But let’s go one step further by extending our rules.
+These were your first custom JavaScript and React rules.
+But you can use common recommendations from the community.
+Such presets, like they {{% a_blank "exist for React" "https://github.com/yannickcr/eslint-plugin-react#user-content-recommended-configuration" %}}, give you a set of rules that everyone uses.

+{{< highlight javascript "hl_lines=10" >}}
+{
+  parser: "babel-eslint",
+  "plugins": [
+    "react"
+  ],
+  "rules": {
+    "max-len": [1, 120, 2, {ignoreComments: true}],
+    "prop-types": [2]
+  },
+  "extends": ["eslint:recommended", "plugin:react/recommended"]
+}
+{{< /highlight >}}

+Let’s go one step further with extending the rules by another set of rules.

 {{% chapter_header "Extend ESLint Rules" "eslintExtendRules" %}}

-Since we don’t want to specify our own rule set every time, there are plenty of best practices rules out there.
-One of them is the {{% a_blank "Airbnb Style Guide" "https://github.com/airbnb/javascript" %}}.
-Moreover Airbnb open sourced its own {{% a_blank "ESLint configuration" "https://www.npmjs.com/package/eslint-config-airbnb" %}}.
+Since you don’t want to specify your own set of rules every time, there are plenty of recommendations out there.
+You already used one for React.
+Another one is the {{% a_blank "Airbnb Style Guide" "https://github.com/airbnb/javascript" %}}.
+Airbnb open sourced its own {{% a_blank "ESLint configuration" "https://www.npmjs.com/package/eslint-config-airbnb" %}} that everyone can use it in their ESLint configuration.

 You have to install the required packages.